-When it comes to the health of your family, the status of women is essential.
+When it comes to your family’s health, women’s status is essential.
 Most women neglect their own health, which is why it is important to prioritize women’s health.
 Childbirth and pregnancy take a toll on women’s bodies, and a healthy mother can deliver a healthy child.
 But an unhealthy mother can put her family and herself in danger.
 Women are the foundation of nations and influence the lives of the generations that follow.

-The female reproductive system is a delicate set of organs that perform many essential functions.
+The female reproductive system is a delicate organ set that performs many essential functions.
 Women’s health care services extend beyond just reproductive health to address the needs of women throughout their entire lives.
 At a women’s health clinic, medical experts address common women’s health concerns and provide expert care.
 Here are a few tips to keep you and your family healthy.
 Read on to learn how you can stay healthy and maintain your reproductive health.

 The social and economic conditions that affect women’s health are often impacted by their gender.
-While women in industrialised nations live longer than men, they are more likely to die of a disease than their male counterparts.
+While women in industrialized nations live longer than men, they are more likely to die of the disease than their male counterparts.
 Despite this, women still face a gender gap in health care.
-Gender is an important social determinant of health, and biology and economic circumstances have a profound effect on women’s lives.
+Gender is an important social determinant of health, and biology and economic circumstances profoundly affect women’s lives.

 Despite these differences, women’s health is often neglected, leaving them at a greater risk of developing certain diseases.
 A few women are more susceptible to heart attacks than men.
 Many women also suffer from anxiety and depression than men.
 Furthermore, women are more likely to contract sexually transmitted diseases.
 Ultimately, women’s health concerns are important to society.
 They must be prioritized for the well-being of our society.

 In addition to these social and economic barriers, women face the additional problem of discrimination.
-While access to health care is vital for women, the lack of listening ears is a significant barrier to their wellbeing.
-Studies have shown that a fifth of women say their symptoms have been dismissed by medical professionals.
-Another issue is lack of choice regarding reproductive health.
-Physical and emotional violence can occur in health care settings, impacting women’s mental and physical health.
+While access to health care is vital for women, the lack of listening ears is a significant barrier to their well-being.
+Studies have shown that a fifth of women say medical professionals have dismissed their symptoms.
+Another issue is the lack of choice regarding reproductive health.
+Physical and emotional violence can occur in healthcare settings, impacting women’s mental and physical health.

 Cancer is a leading killer of women, killing nearly two million women every year.
 Therefore, timely diagnosis of cancer symptoms and risk factors are key to women’s health.
-It is critical to improve access to screening mammograms, which detect lumps in women years before they are felt by the female body.
+It is critical to improving access to screening mammograms, which detect lumps in women years before the female body feels them.
 Some states have taken action to prevent cervical cancer and reduce the risk of developing the disease.
 Some even prohibit the use of tanning beds by minors.